14 May 10 Things to Do in Koh Samui, Thailand

 9. Watch a Thai Dancing show

 Many of the hotels and restaurants in Koh Samui put on classical Thai Dancing shows, which provide a great opportunity for photo taking.
 Have a delicious Thai dinner and enjoy an evening of traditional entertainment watching the dancers perform in colourful costumes.
-During certain parts of the year hotels here can get expensive.
-It is recommended to book your Koh Samui hotel early to cut down on travel costs.

 10. Swim Under Na Muang Waterfall